Commercial and Residential Glass Installer and Manufacturer Resource

 3. Is Low-Iron Glass Stronger?

 Through the tempering process, glass sheets become up to 5x stronger.
 What’s more, tempered glass panes improve safety when broken.
-Should a low-iron tempered glass pane shatter, it breaks into small, pebble-like pieces rather than jagged shards.
+Should a tempered glass pane shatter, it breaks into small, pebble-like pieces rather than jagged shards.

-When used in laminated pieces, clear and low-iron glass also resist breaking, but not through improved strength.
 Laminated glass is made by bonding two glass plies to a clear vinyl interlayer.
 When broken, glass shards stay in place because the bond to the middle layer doesn’t allow pieces to fall out of the unit.

-4. Is Standard Glass More Scratch Resistant?
+4. Is Standard Glass More Scratch-Resistant?

 By covering low-iron or clear glass in special coatings, both glasses are protected from scratches and additional damage.
 Talk to your commercial glass manufacturer about protective coating options for your investment in glass.